-Core Level of Service Provision All categories Access to a Management Standard 27 Council Cemetery or a Trust-administered cemetery with burial or ash interment options within 30km of all urban residents with the exception of Milford Sound residents No LoS is defined for provision of further memorials in public spaces as these are not anticipated, although the possibility cannot be eliminated Development Quality Standard 2 Quality Standard 3 Cemeteries Usually larger areas, 1 to 5 hectares to provide capacity for at least 100 years use Parking provided on site or safely along road frontage All-weather access for hearses and service vehicles Vehicle gates to prevent unauthorised access Concrete beams provided for headstones in lawn cemeteries Some ash interment options may be provided such as memorial gardens or niche walls Toilets may be provided in strategic locations - refer LoS for public toilets All-weather paths connecting parking, toilets and other features Standard park furniture including seats, water taps and bins Standard reserve name and control signage Trees provided for amenity value and shade Standard quality low-maintenance gardens may be provided Usually smaller areas (under 2 hectares) that have either become full or are no longer in use due to lack of demand or strategic decision to close Few improvements required.
+Core Level of Service • Provision All categories Access to a Management Standard 27 Council Cemetery or a Trust-administered cemetery with burial or ash interment options within 30km of all urban residents with the exception of Milford Sound residents No LoS is defined for provision of further memorials in public spaces as these are not anticipated, although the possibility cannot be eliminated Development Quality Standard 2 Quality Standard 3 Cemeteries Usually larger areas, 1 to 5 hectares to provide capacity for at least 100 years use Parking provided on site or safely along road frontage All-weather access for hearses and service vehicles Vehicle gates to prevent unauthorised access Concrete beams provided for headstones in lawn cemeteries Some ash interment options may be provided such as memorial gardens or niche walls Toilets may be provided in strategic locations - refer LoS for public toilets All-weather paths connecting parking, toilets and other features Standard park furniture including seats, water taps and bins Standard reserve name and control signage Trees provided for amenity value and shade Standard quality low-maintenance gardens may be provided Usually smaller areas (under 2 hectares) that have either become full or are no longer in use due to lack of demand or strategic decision to close Few improvements required.
 No toilets Basic name and control signage No gardens, but trees may be present Development Quality Standard 2 Quality Standard 3 Memorials MS2 memorials commemorate participants in international events such as overseas wars These memorials are often large and prominent in their local setting Memorials are constructed from high-quality robust materials to a high-quality enduring design.
-They are designed and built in such a way that they have a life expectancy of over 100 years and little maintenance is required Low-maintenance gardens may be provided
+They are designed and built in such a way that they have a life expectancy of over 100 years and little maintenance is required Low-maintenance gardens may be provided MS3 memorials commemorate local events and people These memorials are usually more discreet and require less space Memorials are designed and built in such a way that they have a life expectancy of over 50 years and little ongoing maintenance is required No gardens provided